-- positive or negative results of testing and clinical trials by us, strategic partners and competitors; - delays in entering into strategic relationships with respect to the commercialization of Twyneo and Epsolay or with respect to the development and/or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - · technological innovations or commercial product introductions by us or competitors; - · changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of Twyneo, Epsolay or our product candidates; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - general market conditions in the pharmaceutical industry or in the economy as a whole; or - other events and factors, many of which are beyond our control.
+- positive or negative results of testing and clinical trials by us, strategic partners and competitors; - delays in entering into strategic relationships with respect to the commercialization of Twyneo and Epsolay outside the U.S. and Canada or with respect to the development and/or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - · technological innovations or commercial product introductions by us or competitors; - changes in government regulations; - · developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of our products; - financing or other corporate transactions; - · publication of research reports or comments by securities or industry analysts; - · general market conditions in the pharmaceutical industry or in the economy as a whole; or - other events and factors, many of which are beyond our control.